Tdap (Pertussis) Vaccine

 When you get Tdap, your body immediately starts making protective antibodies.
 These are the proteins made by your immune system that target pertussis if you are exposed to it.

-These antibodies cross the placenta and enter your fetus’s bloodstream.
+These antibodies cross the placenta and enter your baby’s bloodstream.
 When your baby is born, they will have enough antibodies to help protect against pertussis until it’s time to get the vaccine at age 2 months.
-Getting Tdap during every pregnancy boosts your antibodies so that the maximum amount can be transferred to your fetus.
+Although you will continue to be protected against pertussis after the pregnancy, the levels of antibodies available to be passed to the baby are highest before delivery.
+Getting Tdap during every pregnancy re-boosts your antibodies so that the maximum amount can be transferred to the baby.
+There have been no risks reported with repeat Tdap vaccinations in adults.

 -